votingworks/arlo-cvr-encryption/README.md

 At some point really soon, we'll need to support cluster parallelism for the encryption/tallying process, so we can scale to large elections.
+We already have prototyped tallying code using [Ray](https://ray.io/), which runs great locally and needs to be validated / enhanced to run properly on a real cluster.

 Not in version 1 but on the future wishlist:
 - Some sort of binary file format or use of a real database to store all the encrypted CVRs.
 JSON is inefficient,